pkicsiny/BRIL_BIBGenerator/README.md

 # BRIL_BIBGenerator
 ## Introduction
 This guide gives instructions on how to set up and run Beam Induced Background (BIB, alternatively MIB for Machine Induced Background) simulations in CMSSW with a two step method (BIB particle generation + simulation).
-For an official introduction and manual for CMSSW have a look at the offline [workbook](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBook).
+For an official introduction and manual for CMSSW please have a look at the offline [workbook](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBook).

 ## Setup
 ### Kickkstart